salewski/svedn/README.md

 I'd like to add the following:

- - Inst conformer

  - Explode / Implode (to/from tuples)

+ - Save table out to EDN (pp?)

- - Ammendments: Also accept a map instead of a column key
+ - Ammendments: Also accept a map instead of a column key?

- - Metadata: Also accept a map instead of a column key
+ - Metadata: Also accept a map instead of a column key?

 ## Thanks